ishimwe-joyeuse/Retail_project/README.md

 ## 📌 Project Overview
 This project aims to evaluate vendor performance based on key procurement metrics such as delivery quality, order quantity, and return rates etc. A clustering model is used to categorize vendors and the final results are visualized in Power BI.

+      PROBLEM STATEMENT
-      PROBLEM STATEMENT: The project aims to identify and address inefficiencies in vendor performance using data analysis to support better decision-making
+      The project aims to identify and address inefficiencies in vendor performance using data analysis to support better decision-making

    SIMPLE STRUCTURE OF WHOLE PROJECT